shader-slang/spec/declarations.md

 \SubSubSection{Local Variables}{local}

-A variable declared at function scope and not marked with \kw{static} (even if marked with \kw{const}) is a \SpecDef{local variable}.
+A variable declared at function scope and not marked with `static` (even if marked with \code{const}) is a <dfn>local variable</dfn>.
 A local variable has unique storage for each activation of a function.

-\begin{Note}
-When a function is called recursively, each call produces a distinct activation with its own copies of local variables.
+Note: When a function is called recursively, each call produces a distinct activation with its own copies of local variables.
-\end{Note}

 Functions {#decl.func}
 ---------

-A \SpecDef{function declaration} introduces a binding to a function.
+A <dfn>function declaration</dfn> introduces a binding to a function.

 \begin{Syntax}
     \SynDefine{FunctionDeclaration} \\